pulpobot/Unity-AudioMixerGroupFabric/README.md

 # Unity-AudioMixerGroupFabric
-A Unity Editor Tool for generating AudioMixerGroups programmatically
+A Unity Editor Tool for generating a set of AudioMixerGroups automatically.

 Tested on: 2017.1.1f1